IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> aoc user profile show
 ```

-This creates the option preset `aoc_[org name]` to allow seamless command line access and sets it as default for aspera on cloud.
+This creates the option preset `aoc_[org name]` to allow seamless command line access and sets it as default for Aspera on Cloud.

 Then, create two shared folders located in two regions, in your files home, in a workspace.